Philadelphia Medical Malpractice Lawyer

 - There is a direct or indirect link between the doctor’s failure to adhere to the highest standards of care and your injury and

-- You have suffered economic and non-economic damages a result of medical malpractice and can prove it.
+- You have suffered economic and non-economic damages as a result of medical malpractice and can prove it.

 Does Unsuccessful Medical Treatment Mean That You Have a Medical Malpractice Claim?